 Before you hire an apprentice, your current journey-workers need to be “grandfathered” into the apprenticeship program because they will be responsible for providing the day-to-day training of your new apprentices.

-To grandfather journey-workers the Department of Labor requires a Program Registration & Apprenticeship Agreement (DOL) and RMGA, as the sponsor, needs the Journey-worker Accreditation Grandfathering Form, where your journey-level technician attests to having completed at last 6,000 hours of on-the-job training, passed teh RMGA Certification Exam and lists any HVACR relevant training courses and inudustry certifications they have received during their careers.
+To grandfather journey-workers the Department of Labor requires a Program Registration & Apprenticeship Agreement (DOL) and RMGA, as the sponsor, needs the Journey-worker Accreditation Grandfathering Form, where your journey-level technician attests to having completed at last 6,000 hours of on-the-job training, passed the RMGA Certification Exam and lists any HVACR relevant training courses and inudustry certifications they have received during their careers.2 Employer Confirmation

 Employers sign each senior tech’s Journey-worker Accreditation Grandfathering Form, attesting that “to your knowledge” the journey-worker is competent and qualified to be issued a DOL level HVACR Certification.